 If you don’t know about web design, building a website can seem like a daunting task.
 But Squarespace makes it easy.
-Aimed specifically at creatives, Squarespace allows anyone to build a quality site fast; you don’t need any coding knowledge to use it.
+Explicitly aimed at creatives, Squarespace allows anyone to create a quality site fast; you don’t need any coding knowledge to use it.
 So it’s perfect for the startup sphere where “Launch fast and often” is commonly the key to success.
 While you do have to pay to use Squarespace, the figures involved are ludicrously small compared with the cost of hiring a web designer.
 There’s also a free trial option, so you can try before you buy.

 8. Simple app prototyping: Invision

 These days, if you’re trying to sell an app idea to investors, you don’t necessarily need the finished app, but you do need a prototype to show how it will work when fully developed.
 Thankfully, there are a ton of tools for this, and our favourite is Invision.
 Click and drag to transform your static designs into fully interactive prototypes with this free prototyping service, which is used by the likes of Disney, IBM, Apple and Verizon.